Course Number and Title: HIM 222 Healthcare Reimbursement

 - Explain the role of utilization review/management, case management, and clinical documentation improvement in revenue cycle management.

-- Calculate the expected reimbursement of a claim based on the appropriate payment methodology for the underlying setting.
+- Estimate the expected reimbursement of a claim based on the appropriate payment methodology for the underlying setting.

-- Evaluate a claim’s compliance with reporting requirements relevant to the underlying setting.
+- Review a claim’s compliance with reporting requirements relevant to the underlying setting.

-- Evaluate a denied claim scenario for the validity of the denial in the context of reporting requirements relevant to the underlying setting and make any necessary corrections.
+- Review a denied claim scenario for the validity of the denial in the context of reporting requirements relevant to the underlying setting and make any necessary corrections.

 - Explain the interrelationships among providers, payers, and government entities across the healthcare delivery system as they relate to reimbursement.